A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Stochastic Preliminaries

 Since the definition of time-homogeneous Poisson random measure is introduced in many, not always equivalent ways, we give {our} definition here.
-Note that the Poisson random measure is constructed by a given non--negative measure, i.e.\ a non-negative measure which can be infinite.
-However, we will suppose the measure is $\sigma$-finite, hence we know there exists a family of sets {$\{S_n\in\CS\}$ such that $S_n\uparrow S$ and $\nu(S_n)<\infty$ for every $n\in\Bbb N$.
+Note that the Poisson random measure is constructed by a given non--negative measure, i.e.\ a non-negative measure which can be infinite, alled L\'evy measure and will be denoted in the sequel by $\nu$.
+Let $(Z,\CZ)$ be a Polish space with a fixed metric $d$.
+We suppose the measure is $\sigma$-finite, hence we know there exists a family of sets {$\{Z_n\in\CZ\}$ such that $Z_n\uparrow Z$ and $\nu(Z_n)<\infty$ for every $n\in\Bbb N$.
 The $\sigma$--finiteness is not only essential to show the existence of a Poisson random measure, it is also necessary to be able to switch between different probability spaces.